brikjr/5100/README.md

 # Project Setup

 This project uses Python 3.10 with PyTorch, Pandas, and NumPy.
-Follow the instructions below to set up your environment.
+Follow the instructions below to set up your environment and contribute to the project.

 ## Prerequisites

 - Miniconda or Anaconda installed on your system
+- Git installed on your system
+- GitHub account

 ## Environment Setup